 - Identify a park or trail you would like to adopt and the type of project/activity you would like to do.

-- Complete the application form and return it to the Parks and Recreation Manager.
+- Complete the Adopt a Park Information and Application and return it to the Parks and Recreation Manager.
 You will then be contacted to discuss the adoption procedure.
 Parks staff will work with your group to identify park needs.

 - Make sure all volunteers sign a waiver release and submit it to Parks and Recreation Manager prior to participation in the program.